-Each academic program has the authority to establish its own policy concerning requirements for certification, how many times students are permitted to attempt specific requirements (including certification exams), and the options available to students who have not been successful in the certification process.
-Students who do not receive departmental recommendation for certification may be dismissed from doctoral programs.
+Within College guidelines, each academic program has the authority to establish its own policy concerning requirements for certification and the options available to students who have not been successful in the certification process.
+Students who do not receive departmental recommendation for certification shall be dismissed from doctoral programs.

 Last Updated: October 2017

 Last Edited: June 7, 2021